-- (1) This section applies to a person (the applicant) who pays the fee for a licence or other document under a transport Act by cheque or other method of payment. - (1A) However, this section does not apply to a licence or other document specified under a regulation. - (2) If the cheque or payment is not honoured on presentation or is later dishonoured- - (a) the licence or document is void from the day it was issued; and - (b) the applicant must, on demand by the chief executive or commissioner, immediately give the licence or document to the department or a police officer. - (3) If, after the demand- - (a) the applicant fails to immediately give the licence or document to the department or a police officer; or - (b) uses, continues to use, or allows someone else to use, the licence or document; or the applicant and the other person commit an offence.

-(c) a person other than the applicant (the other person) uses, continues to use, or allows someone else to use, the licence or document;
+- (1) This section applies to a person (the applicant) who pays the fee for a licence or other document under a transport Act by cheque or other method of payment. - (1A) However, this section does not apply to a licence or other document specified under a regulation. - (2) If the cheque or payment is not honoured on presentation or is later dishonoured- - (a) the licence or document is void from the day it was issued; and - (b) the applicant must, on demand by the chief executive or commissioner, immediately give the licence or document to the department or a police officer. - (3) If, after the demand- - (a) the applicant fails to immediately give the licence or document to the department or a police officer; or - (b) uses, continues to use, or allows someone else to use, the licence or document; or - (c) a person other than the applicant (the other person) uses, continues to use, or allows someone else to use, the licence or document;